pvico/RX-Dual-Power/README.md

 Any voltage present at the power source inputs can be present at the output.
 So, if **one or both** of the power source voltages is above the maximum voltage of the receiver or servos, *a BEC must be placed **after** the RX Dual Power and **both** power source voltages must be sufficient to drive that BEC*.

-With the *available voltage* - the highest of MAIN PWR voltage and STBY PWR voltage - decreasing due to batteries discharging, the receiver and servos will remain powered at all times until this voltage becomes so low that the receiver and/or servos fail.

 **Note:** when using a BEC as input to MAIN PWR or STBY PWR, the RX Dual Power will measure the BEC's output voltage and will not detect a low battery voltage situation until the BEC fails due to low battery.

 ## Power source selection